galaxyproject/training-material/faq.md

 To manage changes, we use [GitHub flow](https://guides.github.com/introduction/flow/) based on Pull Requests (check our [tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)):

 1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of this repository on GitHub
-2. Clone your fork of this repository to create a local copy on your computer and init needed submodules (`git submodule init` and `git submodule update`)
+2. Clone your fork of this repository to create a local copy on your computer and initialize the required submodules (`git submodule init` and `git submodule update`)
 3. Create a new branch in your local copy for each significant change
 4. Commit the changes in that branch
 5. Push that branch to your fork on GitHub